-For PRI signatories, each module contains both mandatory and voluntary to report indicators.
-For the first time in 2013/14, the Reporting Framework requires mandatory public disclosure of some indicators, relating to core practices or activities.
+Each module contains both mandatory and voluntary to report indicators.
+From the 2013/14 reporting cycle, the Reporting Framework requires mandatory public disclosure of some indicators, relating to core practices or activities.
 However, additional information is required to identify which indicators are relevant for a particular signatory, and some indicators also refer to advanced or uncommon practices.
 For this reason, there are three types of indicators in the Framework:

 - Mandatory indicators [~44% of all indicators]: Mandatory to report, mandatory to disclose.
 These reflect core practices and capture the essence of your implementation of the Principles.
 Not all indicators that are mandatory to report are also mandatory to disclose (see below).
 Responses to mandatory to disclose indicators will be made public.

 - Voluntary indicators [~46% of all indicators]: Voluntary to report, voluntary to disclose.
 These reflect alternative or advanced practices.
 Signatories can choose whether to complete these indicators and whether to make the responses public.

 - Mandatory to report, voluntary to disclose [~10% of all indicators]: These indicators gather information about activities to enable comparison with peers or to act as ‘gateway’ indicators to determine which modules and indicators are applicable to be completed later.
 They may request confidential or commercially sensitive information and are therefore voluntary to disclose.